R100001/Programming-Massively-Parallel-Processors/chapter05/labs/rectangular_tiles_mat_mul/README.md

 Again the code is the same as the simple tiled matrix multiplication with square tiles but we also accumulate the extra value.

-After all the phases are complete we assign the computed values to the output matrix checking first for boundary conditions.
+After all the phases are completed we assign the computed values to the output matrix checking first for boundary conditions.

 The second output value is again *TILE_WIDTH* elements away from the first element of the output matrix.